Terms & Conditions

 25.1.1.
 The Supplier carries on the business of selling the products and Services.

 25.1.2.
 The Customer wishes to buy and the Supplier wishes to supply and sell the products and Services subject to the Terms and Conditions set out in this Agreement or any relevant Agreements.

 25.2.
 The Supplier undertakes to provide maintenance services in respect of the equipment upon the terms and conditions of this agreement.
 This is in line with the terms of clause 24.2 in consideration of the customer’s payment for the monthly service charge in accordance with details stated in the Service Agreement.

 25.3.
-Unless otherwise specified in the Service Agreement, maintenance will be charged at a rate of £6 per device listed on the Main Service Agreement under Equipment & services, from month 12 onwards.
+Unless otherwise specified in the Service Agreement, maintenance will be charged at a rate of £7.17 per user or device, whichever is higher, from month 12 onwards.

 25.4.
 It is for the customer to pay the monthly service charge for the maintenance service that is payable monthly in advance.
 Services provided to the customer in addition to the maintenance services are due to be paid by the customer upon presentation of the Suppliers’ invoice.

 25.5.
 The Supplier may elect to invoice the customer via email.

 25.6.
 Payments outstanding for more than 30 days in relation to an overdue invoice in line with this maintenance agreement entitle the Supplier to suspend its obligation under the maintenance agreement until the overdue amount is settled.